msjimc/AgileMultiIdeogram/guide/README.md

 #### Identifying affected individuals

-This will open a ```Affected``` window which allows you to identify which samples originate from affected individuals (Figure 12), in this case it is vcf files CHRNG-9.vcf and CHRNG-10.vcf.
+This will open the ```Affected``` window which allows you to identify which samples originate from affected individuals (Figure 12), in this case it is vcf files CHRNG-9.vcf and CHRNG-10.vcf.

 ![Figure 12](images/walkthrough3.png)